eclipse-edc/docs/developer/wip/for-contributors/contributor-handbook.md

 This variant is applicable when events are to be consumed by a custom extension in an EDC runtime.
 The term "in-process" refers to the fact that event producer and event consumer run in the same Java process.

+The entry point for event listening is the `EventRouter` interface, on which an `EventSubscriber` can be registered.
+There are two ways to register an `EventSubscriber`:
+- **async**: every event will be sent to the subscribers in an asynchronous way.
+Features:
+  - fast, as the main thread won't be blocked during event dispatch
+  - not-reliable, as an eventual subscriber dispatch failure won't get handled
+  - to be used for notifications and for send-and-forget event dispatch
+- **sync**: every event will be sent to the subscriber in a synchronous way.
+Features:
+  - slow, as the subscriber will block the main thread until the event is dispatched
+  - reliable, an eventual exception will be thrown to the caller, and it could make a transactional fail
+  - to be used for event persistence and to satisfy the "at-least-one" rule

+The `EventSubscriber` is typed over the event kind (Class), and it will be invoked only if the type of the event matches the published one (instanceOf).
+The base class for all events is `Event`.

 For example, developing an auditing extension could be done through event subscribers:

 ```java